-Employers can use these secure archives to monitor all email and social media activity and identify malicious keyword patterns.
+Employers can use archiving software not only to retain business records, but also to proactively monitor email and social media activity and identify malicious keyword patterns.
 Both malicious and non-malicious employee threats can be successfully neutralized if employees are aware that their communications are automatically monitored and that the HR department will be alerted in case something inappropriate gets communicated.

 An archiving solution captures all email and social media content and stores its unique, time-stamped copy in an inalterable, tamper-proof format.
-Archivers possess super fast search functionalities that yield precise results in a matter of seconds and options such as legal hold that can allow compliance officers and lawyers to have insight into a specific person’s communication way past the general retention period set by company or compliance standards.
+Archivers possess super fast search functionalities that yield precise results in a matter of seconds and options such as legal hold, which allow compliance officers and lawyers insight into a specific person’s communication way past the general retention period set by company or compliance standards.

-In other words, having an email archive in place will allow you to locate evidence of employee wrongdoing quickly and efficiently, be it a forged signature, an incriminating email or a hateful comment on Facebook that later got deleted.
+In other words, having an archive in place will allow you to locate evidence of employee wrongdoing quickly and efficiently, be it an incriminating email or a hateful comment on Facebook that later got deleted.
 Surely, an archive will also provide proof that could vindicate an employee that got wrongfully accused.

 In conclusion, employees need to be aware that confidential information, trade secrets and customer information must be communicated carefully and using appropriate channels.
 For improved corporate governance, companies should make sure they:

-- insist that staff read important documentation such as the employee handbook and confidentiality agreements and
+- insist that staff read the employee handbook and confidentiality agreements

-Finally, organizations need to understand that information governance and compliance can no longer be limited to internal and outgoing email communication, but should incorporate alternative channels that employees use for communication, including social media, instant messaging apps and text messages.
-Information archiving technology combined with clear internal policies is a win-win combination that will help any company to minimize, detect and handle instances of employee misconduct.
+Finally, organizations need to understand that information governance and compliance can no longer be limited to email, but should incorporate alternative channels that employees use for communication, including social media, instant messaging apps and text messages.
+Data archiving technology combined with clear internal policies is a win-win combination that will help any company to minimize, detect and handle instances of employee misconduct.